Here we look at how exposing your “Internal Model” to reality is in itself a good risk management technique.

 - Gathering feedback

 All of these steps take a lot of effort and time.
-But you don’t have to meet the whole of reality in one go.
-But we can meet it in a limited way which is less expensive.
+But you don’t have to meet the “whole of reality” in one go.
+You can meet it in a limited way which is less expensive.
+This is why we have activities like User Acceptance Testing (UAT) or incremental delivery.
+They give us some flavour of reality, but more cheaply and sooner.

 In all, to de-risk, you should try and meet reality: